d1ll0n/solmd/README.md

 The Solidity parser needs to be updated, some of the features from Solidity 0.6+ are not supported.
 Abstract contracts are an example.

 ## Install
-> npm i -g solmd
+> npm i -g soldocgen

 ## Usage
-> solmd docs/ contracts/
+> soldocgen docs/ contracts/

 If your contracts directory includes markdown files with a filename of either README.md or CONTRACTFILE.md, and the markdown file includes a header with the same name as the contract, the documentation found in the markdown file will be mixed in with the generated documentation.